infinitered/ignite/docs/Setting-up-monorepo.md

 # Setting up a Yarn monorepo with Ignite

 In this guide, we'll lead you through the process of setting up a Yarn monorepo for your [React Native](https://reactnative.dev/) projects using the [Ignite](https://github.com/infinitered/ignite) framework.
-We'll start by setting up the monorepo structure, then create a React Native app using Ignite, a second web app with plain vainilla Javascript, add a shared form-validator utility, and finally integrate this utility into both apps.
+We'll start by setting up the monorepo structure, then create a React Native app using Ignite, add a shared form-validator utility, add a shared UI package and finally integrate these utilitoes into the mobile app.

 ## Prerequisites